algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 It will be used to give the player a hint or lore about the game.
 Each discussion will be triggered by a specific NPC.
 Each discussion will be unique and will depends on the level (cf [Level](#level)).
+The player will me able to trigger again the dialog if he press the trigger key again.

 ## UI